MuL1ian/QF2013A/README.md

 ### 📄 `visualizes.ipynb`
 - **Purpose:** Visualise our trading strategies and compare them to the baseline.
-- **Usage:** Runs the same functions as main.ipynb, but presents only user‑friendly visualisations.
+- **Usage:** Runs the same functions as `main.ipynb`, but presents only user‑friendly visualisations.
 All function implementations live in the `script` folder.

+### 📄 `Further Improvements.ipynb`
+- **Purpose:** Contain our different trading strategy beyond technical signal. like different setting of LogisticRegression.

 ---